-- The correct fee pursuant to ADEM Admin.
-Code R.335-1, Fee Schedule D. - 2.
-Information on the Permittee: - The name of the regulated entity, specifying the contact person and responsible official, mailing address, telephone number and email address; and - b.
-An indication of whether you are a federal, State, county, municipal or other public entity. - 3.
-Information on the MS4: - The name of your organization, county, city, or town and the latitude/longitude of the center or the MS4 location; - b.
-The name of the major receiving water(s) and an indication of whether any of your receiving waters are included on the latest 303(d) list, included in an EPA-approved and/or EPA developed TMDL or otherwise designated by the Department as being impaired.
-If you have discharges to 303(d) or TMDL waters, a certification that your SWMPP complies with the requirements of Part V;
+1. Information on the Permittee:

+- a.
+The name of the regulated entity, specifying the contact person and responsible official, mailing address, telephone number and email address; and - b.
+An indication of whether you are a Federal, State, County, Municipal or other public entity.

+2. Information on the MS4:

+- a. the name of your organization, county, city, or town and the latitude/longitude of the center or the MS4 location; - b.
+The name of the major receiving water(s) and an indication of whether any of your receiving waters are included on the latest 303(d) list, included in an EPA-approved and/or EPA developed total maximum daily load (TMDL) or otherwise designated by the Department as being impaired.
+If you have discharges to 303(d) or TMDL waters, a certification that your SWMPP complies with the requirements of Part V: - c.
-- c.
 If you are relying on another governmental entity, regulated under the storm water regulations (40 CFR Part 122.26 & 122.32) to satisfy one or more of your permit obligations (see Part III), the identity of that entity(ies) and the elements(s) they will be implementing.
 The Permittee remains responsible for compliance if the other entity fails to fully perform the permit obligation, and may be subject to enforcement action if neither the Permittee nor the other entity fully performs the permit obligation; and - d.
-Must include if you are relying on the Department for enforcement of erosion and sediment controls on qualifying construction sites in accordance with Part III.B.3.b. - 4.
-Include a brief summary of the BMPs for the minimum control measures in Part III of this permit (i.e. a brief summary of the MS4's SWMPP), a timeframe for implementing new or additional BMPs, and the person or persons responsible for implementing or coordinating your SWMPP.
+Must include if you are relying on the Department for enforcement of erosion and sediment controls on qualifying construction sites in accordance with Part III.B.3.b. - 3.
+Include a brief summary of the best management practices (BMPs) for the minimum control measures in Part III of this permit (i.e. a brief summary of the MS4's SWMPP), your timeframe for implementing each of the BMPs, and the person or persons responsible for implementing or coordinating your SWMPP.